SVerkennis/Sherry-Picker/README.md

-# Sherry-Picker
+# Sherry Picker
-Share your food with your neighbours and do something good.
+Share your selfgrown food with the peolple around you!

+If you don't have the time, not that much hunger, let someone else do the harvest and don't let it go to waste.

 Frontend